 eToro

-On eToro, ADA staking is available to all UK and US residents.
+On eToro, ADA staking is available almost worldwide, with a few limitations (some UK users, investors from Germany and the US).
 Depending on their level (Bronze, Silver, Gold, Platinum, Diamond, Platinum+), users can get various ADA rewards for staking their tokens.
 The reward percentage of the monthly staking yield varies between 75% and 90%.

 Coinbase